Deliver a presentation that's worthy of a graduate job

 - An individual presentation that you prepare in advance.
 You will be given a brief for this, which will tell you what it should be about and how long it should be.
 You could be asked to prepare something about you, for example a hobby or interest that you are passionate about or about your dissertation/final-year project.
 Alternatively, you might be set a ‘business problem’ related to the sector and required to present your solution.

-At a job interview you will be given option 1 and will usually only be presenting to your interviewers.
+At a job interview (no matter whether it is held over a video platform or in person) you will be given option 1 and will usually only be presenting to your interviewers.

 If you have a choice of topics, choose a subject you know or understand well.
 Don't go for something you are less familiar with because you think it will be more impressive.
 It is better to present confidently on a simple topic with which you feel comfortable.